tanin47/embeddable-java-web-framework/README.md

 ---------------

 1. Run `npm install` to install all dependencies.
-2. Run `sbt ~reStart` in order to run the web server with hot-reload enabled on the Java side.
+2. Run `./gradlew run` to run the web server.
-  * Most changes will hot-reload just fine.
-There might be occasional cases where you may have to restart the command.
-  * A non-hot-reload alternative is `sbt run`.
 3. On a separate terminal, run `npm run hmr` in order to hot-reload the frontend code changes.